bpulito/patient-admission-agent/reservation-tool/README.md

 - /reservation/{patient_id} (GET) - For getting the reservation for a single patient
 - /reservation/{patient_id} (DELETE) - For canceling a reservation for a single patient

+See the Open API spec for details on the API: [reservation-tool-open-api.json](./reservation-tool-open-api.json)

 ## Setup
 1. The reservation-tool requires a **.env** file in the root tool directory.
 You can copy the .env-example to .env to get started.
 The .env will need to include the following variables: